 The presence of the ocean isn’t the only thing that makes the Myrtle Beach are such a draw for those who love watersports.
 While deep sea fishing, boating, and parasailing on the Atlantic Ocean are certainly fun, some of the area’s hidden gems lie a bit farther from the beach – but they aren’t just for locals!
 Possibilities for Myrtle Beach watersports are numerous and exciting!

 East Coast Jet Ski Adventures is located along the Waccamaw River and in close proximity to the Intracoastal Waterway in Longs, South Carolina.
-This tight-knit group of watersports enthusiasts offers not only jet ski rental, but fun guided tours that take visitors well off the beaten path and into some of Myrtle Beach’s most pristine and scenic natural environments.
-East Coast Jet Ski Adventures offers a variety of activities from the location it shares with River Island Adventures, including jet ski rides and rentals and dolphin tours that travel down the Intracoastal Waterway to the sea.
+This tight-knit group of watersports enthusiasts offers not only jet ski rental, but fun jet ski experiences that take visitors well off the beaten path and into some of Myrtle Beach’s most pristine and scenic natural environments.
+East Coast Jet Ski Adventures offers a variety of activities from the location it shares with River Island Adventures, including jet ski rides and rentals and dolphin viewing rentals that travel down the Intracoastal Waterway to the sea.
 Be sure to book these fun and popular activities early in your vacation, in case you have to reschedule because of inclement weather.

 Contact River Island Adventures